Bilaledelbi/coding-jam-student/README.md

 # coding-jam-student
-this repo is a contribution in tech with tim coding jam its an application that uses python and the following libraries (pyqt5, pygame) to do a mecanical visual representation of newton`s second law
+this repo is a contribution in tech with tim coding jam its an application that uses python and the following libraries (pyqt5, pygame, Math) to do a mecanical visual representation of newton`s second law

 IMPORTANT NOTE: you only need to run the UI.py script to run the whole project